Cricket Creek Farm is owned by mother and son duo Jude and Topher Sabot. Topher is our head farmer and oversees the business.

 Each year we take on a new set of apprentices who come here for a year to learn, work, and play with us.
 All of us together make up a dynamic farm team.
-Visit our employment page to learn more about opportunities here, including the apprenticeship.
+Visit our employment pages to learn more about opportunities here, including the apprenticeships.

 Jude Sabot – Owner

-Topher Sabot grew up in Williamstown on Oblong Rd, attending Mt.
+Topher grew up in Williamstown on Oblong Rd, attending Mt.
 Greylock High School, and then Williams College.
 After several years out west, Topher returned to help manage Cricket Creek Farm and took over daily operations in 2009.
 Topher oversees all aspects of the business, but focuses his attention mostly on the dairy herd – cow health, breeding, forage etc. Topher is also the editor of FasterSkier.com, an online news source for Nordic Skiing.
-Topher loves the rolling hills, forests and fields of Williamstown, and when not working on the farm, can be found running or biking, hanging with his wife Jen and little boy Charlie.
+Topher loves the rolling hills, forests and fields of Williamstown, and when not working on the farm, can be found running or biking, hanging with his wife Jen and children, Charlie, Jasper, and Annabelle.

 Anna Halpin-Healy – Senior Farm Manager for Business Operations